-The idea of creating such a figure daunts me, because I have never made or cast anything before on the scale I invisage, and I do not know if the foundry I've built will cope.
-But it feels like this is the right time.
+The idea of creating such a figure daunts me, because I have never made or cast anything before on the scale I envisage, and I do not know if the foundry I've built will cope.
+But it feels like this is the right time..
 I begin to make a giant.
 I build a steel armature which will support the clay, and begin the long process of modelling.
 Making a figure of this size is physical.
 I see the clay as mud, I like it sloppy, I prefer to squelch and squeeze my shapes letting them dry and harden over time.
 Once the clay dries to leather hard, I set about beating its shape with whatever is handy, hammers, lengths of wood, fists, shovels.
 Over next few days a large figure emerges.
 I feel strange, beating on the chest of something bigger than me.
 This larger than life sale changes the relationship I usually have with a sculpture; it is somehow beyond me.
 I find strange white fungi called 'leather strop', growing from dead silver birch.
 I like their oozing, globular shapes.
 There is something interesting about the way this fungus takes the death from a tree and converts it into life.
 Apparently these leather stop possess knife-sharpening properties.
 I start to cast and arrange these curious fungi, and out of the corner of my eye, the giant's massive presence feels like that of a tree.
 I try placing the fungi on the ma, and see that beyond the obvious associations of death and decay one could make with fungal growth, there is also a connection with this ancient sense of power.
 One could argue that this man is undergoing a conversion.
 As the fungus grows out of him, the man could be emerging from a sort or torpor, projecting a sense of survival and self-reliance.
 I like the territory this opens up, how it introduces into the giant and ancient culture and the natural world.

-True to my idea, I resurrect the remains of the first man, and work on them to create the second Cr...
+True to my idea, I resurrect the remains of the first man, and work on them to create the second Creek Man.
+I have emphasized the nicks and incisions on his face to remind me of the strange sce...